abrar4799/Marketeers/README.md

 - create user marketeersuser with password '123';
 - grant all privileges on database marketeers to marketeersuser;
 - \q
-- psql -h localhost -U clinicuser clinic
+- psql -h localhost -U marketeersuser marketeers